Force67/chatfusion/readme.md

 ## Monkeychat

-An AI chat frontend for power users.
+Pretty cool AI chat frontend for power users.

 As someone who uses AI a lot, i wanted to have a frontend for chatting with LLMs that doesn't suck.
 For me that includes: